 Olympus E-M1 vs Sony A6000

-The Olympus OM-D E-M1 and the Sony Alpha A6000 are two enthusiast cameras that were announced, respectively, in September 2013 and February 2014.
+The Olympus OM-D E-M1 and the Sony Alpha A6000 are two digital cameras that were announced, respectively, in September 2013 and February 2014.
 Both the E-M1 and the A6000 are mirrorless interchangeable lens cameras that are based on a Four Thirds (E-M1) and an APS-C (A6000) sensor.
 The Olympus has a resolution of 15.9 megapixels, whereas the Sony provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.